forderud/ComSamples/README.md

 These topics are primary relevant when _authoring_ COM servers.
 Consumers of a COM server can usually disregard these topics.

 ### Security
 COM security defaults are quite strict.
-The following operations are for instance denied by default:
+Some noteworthy details:
+* The [`RunAs`](https://learn.microsoft.com/en-us/windows/win32/com/runas) registry value can be used to configure the COM server to start in a different user account.
 * Connecting to an already running COM server in a higher privileges process is blocked by default.
-You'll need to configure [`RunAs`](https://learn.microsoft.com/en-us/windows/win32/com/runas) or similar to enable this.
+You'll need to configure [`CoInitializeSecurity`](https://learn.microsoft.com/en-us/windows/win32/com/setting-processwide-security-with-coinitializesecurity) in the COM server to enable this.
 * Connection attempts over the network are blocked by default.
 You'll need to enable DCOM to enable this.

 Most security settings for a COM server can be configured through [AppID](https://learn.microsoft.com/en-us/windows/win32/com/appid-key) registry entries.
-The [COM Elevation Moniker](https://learn.microsoft.com/en-us/windows/win32/com/the-com-elevation-moniker) can furthermore be used to request startup of a COM server in an elevated process.
-See the [RunInSandbox](https://github.com/forderud/RunInSandbox) project for how to configure security sandboxing and elevation with COM.
+See the [RunInSandbox](https://github.com/forderud/RunInSandbox) project for examples of security sandboxing and elevation with COM.

 ### Custom marshaling
 Windows includes an in-built "automation" marshaler (oleaut32.dll) for propagating IPC calls between processes.
 This is sufficient for most projects, but it's also possible to customize IPC marshaling by implementing the [`IMarshal`](https://learn.microsoft.com/nb-no/windows/win32/api/objidl/nn-objidl-imarshal) interface.
 The [SharedMemMarshal](https://github.com/forderud/SharedMemMarshal) project demonstrates how a custom marshaler can utilize shared memory to avoid copying overhead when passing large amounts of data between processes.